 “My girlfriend moved out last week and now she won’t let me even see our two-year-old child.
 What can I do?”
-At Sterling Law, we hear these desperate phone inquiries from unmarried Michigan fathers.
+At Sterling Law Office, we hear these desperate phone inquiries from unmarried Michigan fathers.
 After confirming that the girlfriend is not married to another man, we ask, “Are you the father on your child’s birth certificate?
 Did the mom and you sign an Affidavit of Parentage (AOP)?

 Are there any court orders regarding custody or parenting time?”
 Many of these dads have been changing diapers, coaching soccer, and dishing up mac-n-cheese right along with the moms of their kids, but are suddenly being denied access to their children.

 What these dads don’t know is that the AOP’s fine print gives the moms default custody until a court orders otherwise.
 We wish that we could follow the hospital medical records clerks around while they approach new unmarried parents with the Michigan Affidavit of Parentage form.
 This is how to get the guy’s name as the father of the newborn on the birth certificate, they tell him.
 In his sleep-deprived bliss with the birth of the beautiful baby, these unmarried dads fail to notice the fine print on the affidavit that reads, “The mother has initial custody of the child, without prejudice to the determination of either parent’s custodial rights, until otherwise determined by the court or agreed upon by the parties in writing and acknowledged by the court.”
 Unless the parents previously agreed to custody and parenting time in a child support case, getting a court order usually means filing a Complaint to Establish Custody, Support, and Parenting Time with the family court clerk in the county where the child lives.
-Sterling Law can help you.
+Sterling Law Office can help you.

 If parentage has not yet been established, or if parentage is in question, we can also assist you with a paternity action.